OmdenaAI/omdena-philippines-renewable/src/visualizations/project-dashboard/README.md

-# beta-nextjs-webapp-typescript
+# project-dashboard

-> Personal preference boilerplate for building NextJS websites and web application
+> Wep application for visualizing all the datasets for the Omdena Philippines renewable energy project.
+The project is built using NextJS

 ## Main pre-installed packages